philthompson/polycubes/readme.md

 ### File Size

+Compressing the resume file currently only works with the python implementation, but this isn't a big concern for the rust implementation because the file sizes, even for `--spawn-n 11`, likely wouldn't be that large.

 With the default `--spawn-n 8`, 6922 polycubes are used for spawning threads.
-If all of those 6922 are all written to disk for resuming later, the file will be about 28kb in size.
+If all of those 6922 are all written to disk for resuming later, the file will be about 28KB in size for python and 253KB for rust.

 With `--spawn-n 10`, 346543 polycubes are used for spawning threads.
-If all of those 346543 are all written to disk for resuming later, the file will be about 1.4mb in size.
+If all of those 346543 are all written to disk for resuming later, the file will be about 1.4MB in size for python and 16MB for rust.

 ### Background